 As simple as Kodu makes things, however, it's still possibly a bit too obtuse for the uninitiated, who might begin more successfully with something 2D, like Scratch or Hopscotch.
 Likewise, for more advanced coders, the visual coding interface may feel bulky and slow, so they might enjoy something like Swift Playgrounds more.
 Kids who do take to the platform can create engaging games to demonstrate knowledge or share with peers.Continue reading Show less

-Kodu Game Lab is a tool for making 3D video games without all the toil and complexity of real coding.
-Kodu's visual menus let students act as game designers, pointing and clicking to create objects (and worlds) and defining their behaviors in the game through visual, Lego-like "if this, then that" statements.
+Kodu Game Lab is a tool for making 3D video games without all the complexity of delving into actual code.
+Kodu's visual menus let students act as game designers, pointing and clicking to create objects (and worlds) and defining their behaviors in the game through visual "if this, then that" blocks.
 When finished, students can share their worlds and games online for others to play.

-When teaching programming, it can be hard to keep students engaged, since it takes a long time before they can code anything interesting.
-Kodu tries to avoid boredom and frustration by letting new programmers do the fun stuff first -- building a colorful 3D world, and adding characters and objects, only takes minutes.
-Once the world is in place, the real work begins as students add programmatic behaviors using a simple “if this, then that” visual language rather than writing actual code.
+When teaching coding, it can be hard to keep students engaged, since it takes a long time before they can create anything substantial.
+Kodu Game Lab tries to avoid boredom and frustration by letting new programmers do the fun stuff first: Building a colorful 3D world and adding characters and objects only takes minutes.
+Once the world is in place, students dig deeper by adding programmatic behaviors using a simple "if this, then that" visual language rather than writing actual code.